barry-waldbaum-rl/reat-vm-setup/README.md

 ```

-22. Make sure the VMs internal IP is entered correctly in the alias commands as well.
+NOTE: SSH commands allow you and students to transparently SSH to the base VM and open terminals to RedisLabs containers as if using VMs.

-23. Run the following command to SSH down to the base VM running the Docker network and containers (at this point, VNC is the only running container).
+23. Run the following command to SSH to the base VM.

 ```bash
 ssh_installer